-4 Simple Tips for Setting Goals with Your Child in the New Year
+Goal Setting for Kids: 4 Simple Tips for Your Child in the New Year

 New Year’s resolutions aren’t just for adults!
+It’s the perfect time to start goal setting for kids.
 Help your child kick off the New Year right with these easy tips.

 January is the perfect time for a fresh start.
 Have you discussed with your child what his goals are for the New Year?
 Allow him to set his own goals, so he can truly experience the satisfaction of seeing them through to the end.